//EigenLayer

 EigenLayer introduced restaking as a novel mechanism category where staked ETH simultaneously secures multiple Actively Validated Services (AVSs), creating correlated slashing risk — an operator slashed on one AVS could trigger cascading unstaking across other AVSs they secure, though the April 2025 slashing upgrade introduced unique allocated stake per AVS to contain blast radius.

-EIGEN token has lost 91% of value in 2025-2026 with no live fee capture mechanism; current value accrual depends on ELIP-12 governance proposal (20% AVS fee + buyback) which is not yet implemented, making the token primarily speculative.
+EIGEN token has lost over 90% of value since launch with no live fee capture mechanism; ELIP-012 (Incentives Committee, 20% AVS fee + EIGEN buyback) was approved by governance in March 2026 but not yet implemented in production, making the token primarily speculative.

 Insider allocation is 55% (29.5% investors + 25.5% early contributors) with ongoing cliff vesting creating sustained sell pressure; infinite token supply with no hardcoded emission schedule adds long-term dilution risk.